 gives us that, but it also gives us a bunch of other stuff we don’t need

-at the moment either.
+at the moment.
 Let’s focus on extracting what we want using the

-- Spatial reference system or coordinate system information is a kind of special metadata, and is treated as something primary to a Stage in PDAL.
+Spatial reference system or coordinate system information is a kind of special metadata.
+Spatial references are come directly from source data or are provided via options in PDAL.